mstilkerich/rcmcarddav/doc/ADMIN-SETTINGS.md

 ## Preconfigured Addressbooks (Presets)

-Preconfigured addressbook (a.k.a. _presets_) enable the administrator to configure addressbooks that are automatically added to a user's account on their first login.
+Preconfigured addressbook (a.k.a. _presets_) enable the administrator to configure addressbooks that are automatically added to a user's account on their first login, and optionally re-discovered upon subsequent logins.
 Furthermore, it is possible to have the settings of preconfigured addressbooks updated automatically.

 A preconfigured addressbook configuration looks like this: